adamesch/lifepg-public/Sources/source-chapter-fingerprintsofthegods-01-2024325215620.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/7/70/Piri_reis_world_map_01.jpg/1280px-Piri_reis_world_map_01.jpg)

 - document made at Constantinople in #history/1515
-- depicts Antarctica before Antartica was discovered in #history/1818 AND depicts it as ice-free
+- depicts Antarctica before Antarctica was discovered in #history/1818 AND depicts it as ice-free
 - implies source maps Piri Reis used were inherited from much older sources
 	- the subglacial topography of the land beneath the ice has been hidden since 4000 BCE